 Being a sustainable fashionista doesn’t mean simply buying clothes that will last long.
 It also means taking caring care of the clothes you have to ensure their longevity.
 With this in mind, let’s take a look at how to take care of your sneakers so that they last as long as possible.

-Ideally, you should give your shoes a quick brush or wipe-down after every wear.
+Ideally, you should give your sneakers a quick brush or wipe-down after every wear.
 Most of the time, there will be just a layer of dust, which you can wipe off easily.
 More than that and you may need a brush and cleaning solution.

-Once you’ve done all your cleaning, the last thing you want to remember is to store your shoes at room temperature.
+Once you’ve done all your cleaning, the last thing you want to remember is to store your sneakers at room temperature.
 The heat can make your shoes lose their shape, while the cold can lead to cracking and breaking later on.